 Men are not excluded in the diagnosis of breast cancer, as they are still at risk but at a lower rate.
 Within the office here, the males outnumber the females with a ratio of 13:3.
 Nevertheless, Go Pink was a very easy decision to get behind after one of our developers, Keith put the idea forward.
 Today, Tuesday 17th October we are all wearing pink to showcase awareness and to get conversations started in our communal areas around the office.

-At Donesafe we practise walking meetings, if notepads/laptops aren’t required.
-Small changes like this, can have a huge impact over the space of a month, year and so on.
+At Donesafe we practice walking meetings if notepads/laptops aren’t required.
+Small changes like this, can have a huge impact during the space of a month, year, and so on.

 And as always, keep safe out there.

 For a paperless, jargon-free business safety solution that you can manage from your phone, click here to get in contact and ask about how you can try Donesafe for FREE or visit our features page to find out more.